bryceandy/laravel-selcom/README.md

 ### Checkout payments using USSD

-This API automatically interacts with your user's USSD directly after being called.
+This API automatically pulls your user's USSD payment menu directly after being called.

-**Note**: As of now, direct USSD is only applicable to AitelMoney and TigoPesa customers.
+**Note**: As of now, this is only applicable to AitelMoney and TigoPesa customers.

 ```php
 use Bryceandy\Selcom\Facades\Selcom;